 The "appeal to wellbeing" discourse falsely frames climate policies as regressive, claiming they threaten fundamental quality of living standards.
-These discourses overstate the disruption that would come with an orderly transition away from fossil fuels, and are linked to ongoing efforts to situate fossil fuels as the irreplaceable foundation of human well-being and poverty reduction.
+These discourses overstate the disruption that would come with an orderly transition away from fossil fuels, and are linked to ongoing efforts to situate fossil fuels as the irreplaceable foundation of human well-being and poverty reduction (Lamb et al., 2020).

 "Appeals to wellbeing" are one of the most common delay discourses espoused by residents of Canada's oil country.
-Both Haney (2022) and Egler (in prep) found Albertan participants emphasized the ubiquity of oil and gas products in people's lives, with one gesturing to the interviewer's sweater, before saying "take everything that has been touched by oil and gas out of your life and what do you have?
+Haney (2022) found that Albertan participants emphasized the ubiquity of oil and gas products in people's lives, with one gesturing to the interviewer's sweater, before saying "take everything that has been touched by oil and gas out of your life and what do you have?
 You are living . . . under a tree naked, basically."
 (Haney, 2022, p.
 18).